An Overview on Variable Resistors – Construction, Working and Different Applications

 - Ohm’s law states that current flowing through a resistor in an electric circuit is directly proportional to the applied voltage when the temperature remains constant.
 Therefore, it is logical to assume that normal resistors have two terminals and they have constant resistance since their resistance can not be changed.

-Definition of the Variable Resistor
+Definition of a Variable Resistor

 - As the name suggests, the variable resistor is a passive, three terminal device that can adjust its resistance via third terminal located between two terminals so that the obstruction to the flow of current goes up and down.
 Therefore, variable resistor circuit symbol has an arrow which represents resistance variation.
 The electrical symbol of variable resistor shown in Figure 3.